nummacway/gb300/README.md

 #### Arcade

 **Introduction: How does arcade emulation work?**
 * There a thousands to arcade machines.
-An emulator is programmed to emulate their hardware, resulting in what is called a _driver_ per emulated hardware platform.
-Some machines are based on the same hardware, so these can be handled by the same driver.
+An emulator is programmed to replicate their hardware, resulting in what is called a _driver_ per emulated hardware platform.
+Some machines are based on the same hardware, so their ROMs can be handled by the same driver.
 The largest drivers are Neo Geo, CPS1 and CPS2.
 Hundreds of high-quality games have been released for these three.
-* Unlike all other emulators, arcade emulators are not made to support "all" games even on a supported driver.
+* Unlike all other emulators, arcade emulators are not made to support "all" games, even on a supported driver.
 Arcade games usually have more than one ROM, so all ROMs come in a ZIP file, called a _set_.
-Drivers are programmed to load the ROMs in only a limited number of set, for which they require that the ZIP file and all files inside have exactly the names they expect (they sometimes can work with CRC as well).
-File names vary heavily between sets.
-For Neo Geo, a few common naming patterns have been established, but there may be single ROM files inside a set that may be named differently.
+Drivers are programmed to load only a limited number of sets, for which they require that the ZIP file and all files inside have exactly the names the driver expects (they sometimes can work with CRC as well).
+File names inside the ZIPs vary heavily between sets.
+For Neo Geo, a few common naming patterns have been established, but even then there might be single ROM files inside a set that may be named differently.

 In my opinion, this is extremely dumb. _Sets_ should have information on how to load them.
-E.g. for Neo Geo sets, it's usually just about placing the ROMs in RAM, which you can often derive from the XML file ("DAT"), so there is a way how to ship this information in a text file.
-This is somewhat done with NES games.
+E.g. for Neo Geo sets, it's usually just about placing the ROMs in RAM, which you can often derive from the XML file ("DAT"), so there is a way how to ship this information in a text file. iNES and UNIF do something similar with NES games.

-Because many people seem confused what arcade games you can play on the GB300 and SF2000, here's the full list:
+Because many people seem confused about the arcade games they can play on the GB300, here's the full list:
+* **(GB300 v2 only)** GB300 v2's FinalBurn Alpha (FBA), which is incorrectly dubbed MAME in the menu, knowns how to load [1431 sets](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html) (released no later than 2006).
+However, not all of them work.
+See the linked list.
+Games shipping with the SF2000 are tagged with `inrom` there.
+* **(GB300 v2 only)** [GB300+SF2000 Tool v2.0-beta and up](https://github.com/nummacway/gb300-sf2000-tool/releases) can make the stock FBA run around [300 more playable Neo Geo sets](https://nummacway.github.io/gb300-sf2000-tool/DataFrog_SF2000_GB300v2_NeoGeoROMFaker_SupportList.html) (including the most recent homebrew like `gladmort`) from FinalBurn Neo (FBN).
+I chose Neo Geo for my project because CPS2 support in FBA is basically complete and for CPS1, there are only few games that could be looked into, but I found them boring.
+If you want me to look into a certain unsupported game whose driver is supported contact (not add!) me on Discord (`numma_cway`).
 * Multicore's MAME 2000 (`m2k`) can run 2241 sets (no newer than 1998).
 I don't think there's a list for humans to read, but you can search in [this XML](https://raw.githubusercontent.com/madcock/libretro-mame2000/refs/heads/master/metadata/MAME%200.37b5%20XML.dat).
 Of these, six don't work because they need more ROM memory than the 63.1 MiB `m2k` can offer: `kof97`, `kof98`, `lastblad`, `lastbld2`, `rbff2`, `shocktr2`.
 Performance is way worse than FBA on GB300 v2 and SF2000.
-* **(GB300 v1 only)** [My own version of MAME 2000](https://github.com/nummacway/libretro-mamenummacwaytausend/releases) adds [62 Neo Geo sets](https://github.com/nummacway/libretro-mamenummacwaytausend/wiki).
+* [My own version of MAME 2000](https://github.com/nummacway/libretro-mamenummacwaytausend/releases), humorously called MAME nummacwaytausend (a pun in German), adds [62 Neo Geo sets](https://github.com/nummacway/libretro-mamenummacwaytausend/wiki).
 It reduces memory usage for `kof97`, `lastblad` so these work now.
 The most important sets supported by my version are `mslug4fd` and `sengk3fd`, for which it is the only emulator running these on GB300 and SF2000.
 It also supports the most recent homebrew like `gladmort`.
 These three games will run with around 45 FPS, as my version's performance did not improve over the standard `m2k`.
+You should be using FBA over MAME whenever possible.
 * Geolith is another arcade emulator for Neo Geo only.
 Performance is absolutely horrible and sets in its ROM format are hard to find.
-* **(GB300 v2 only)** GB300 v2's FinalBurn Alpha (FBA), which incorrectly dubbed MAME in the menu, knowns how to load [1431 sets](https://vonmillhausen.github.io/sf2000/arcade/DataFrog_SF2000_FBA.html) (no newer than 2006).
-However, it cannot run all of them.
-See the linked list.
-Games shipping with the SF2000 are tagged with `inrom` there.
-* **(GB300 v2 only)** [GB300+SF2000 Tool v2.0-beta and up](https://github.com/nummacway/gb300-sf2000-tool/releases) can make the stock FBA run around [300 more playable Neo Geo sets](https://nummacway.github.io/gb300-sf2000-tool/DataFrog_SF2000_GB300v2_NeoGeoROMFaker_SupportList.html) (including the most recent homebrew like `gladmort`) from FinalBurn Neo (FBN).
-I chose Neo Geo for my project because CPS2 support in FBA is basically complete and for CPS1, there are only few games that could be looked into, but I found them boring.
-If you want me to look into a certain unsupported game whose driver is supported contact (not add!) me on Discord (`numma_cway`).

 The SF2000 has access to all five variants.
+Leonardo's SF2000 multicore even ships with MAME nummacwaytausend which it calls `m2kn`.

 **(GB300 v2 only – remaining section)**